Price: £95 PLUS VAT

-This conference will discuss the contribution of the HE sector - including its skills, teaching, and research and innovation outreach programmes - to reducing regional disparities and supporting development across the UK, and how it can be maximised.
+This conference will discuss the contribution of the HE sector to reducing regional disparities and supporting development across the UK - including through its skills, teaching, and research and innovation outreach programmes - as well as how this can be maximised.

 The agenda will bring out latest thinking on: